Get insider access

 Download

-After calibration to the 6500K white point, this monitor has fantastic color accuracy.
+After calibration, this monitor is fantastically accurate.
 Any remaining inaccuracies aren't noticeable without the aid of a colorimeter, but blue is a bit inaccurate.
 Gamma is improved and follows the curve almost perfectly.

 Picture Quality